-- (c) conduct any search or examination, or search and examination, under this subsection at random. - of the prison or the prisoners or detainees, at any time order a correctional officer to - (a) search or examine, or search and examine, a prisoner or detainee, a visitor to the prison, a correctional officer or any person appointed or employed for the purposes of this Act or any other person in the prison; or - (b) instead of or as well as a formal search required under section 20, require a person wishing to enter the prison to submit to a search or examination, or search and examination, of the person and of anything in the person's possession or under the person's control; or - (c) conduct any search or examination, or search and examination, under this subsection at random. - (2) If a person other than a prisoner, detainee, correctional officer or State Service corrections employee refuses to submit to a search or examination, or search and examination, under this section while inside the prison, the Director may order the person to leave the prison immediately.
+- (c) conduct any search or examination, or search and examination, under this subsection at random. - (1A) The Director may, for the security or good order of the prison or the prisoners or detainees, at any time order a correctional officer to - (a) search or examine, or search and examine, a prisoner or detainee, a visitor to the prison, a correctional officer or any person appointed or employed for the purposes of this Act or any other person in the prison; or - (b) instead of or as well as a formal search required under section 20, require a person wishing to enter the prison to submit to a search or examination, or search and examination, of the person and of anything in the person's possession or under the person's control; or - (c) conduct any search or examination, or search and examination, under this subsection at random. - (2) If a person other than a prisoner, detainee, correctional officer or State Service corrections employee refuses to submit to a search or examination, or search and examination, under this section while inside the prison, the Director may order the person to leave the prison immediately.